MinecraftForge/Documentation/docs/concepts/jarsigning.md

 ```shell
 keytool -genkey -alias signFiles -keystore examplestore.jks
 ```
-The `keytool` is part of the Java Development Kit and can be found in the underlying `bin` directory.
+* The `keytool` is part of the Java Development Kit and can be found in the underlying `bin` directory.
-The `alias signFiles` indicates that the alias should be used in future to refer to the keystore entry and `-keystore examplestore.jks` means that the keystore will be saved to the file `examplestore.jks`.
+* The `alias signFiles` indicates that the alias should be used in future to refer to the keystore entry
+* `-keystore examplestore.jks` means that the keystore will be saved to the file `examplestore.jks`.

 ### Get the public key
 To gather the public key required by Forge, execute the following command: